 an estimate of what the Available System Capacity is at relevant times;

 whether a Queue has been formed in accordance with Section 5.4 of this Undertaking (including as a result of the relevant Access Application);

+an initial assessment of the Pricing Method applicable to the Access sought (including reasons), having regard to any planned or reasonably expected Terminal Capacity Expansions, relevant QCA rulings and the Expansion Pricing Principles;

-where reasonable, an estimate of prospective Access Charges for the requested services in the Access Application based on the pricing arrangements set out in Part 11 of this Undertaking including a preliminary and non-binding view of whether, should a Terminal Capacity Expansion proceed to accommodate the Access Application (and any other relevant Access applications in the Queue), that Terminal Capacity Expansion would be an Expansion Component and would therefore be Differentially Priced; and
+where reasonable, an estimate of prospective Access Charges for the requested Services in the Access Application based on:

+the initial assessment of the applicable Pricing Method; and

+the alternative Pricing Method,

+with the Non-Expansion Costs being allocated in accordance with Section 11.11 for any estimates related to a Differentiated Expansion; ; and

 a copy of the System Master Plan and an indicative timetable for any expansion of System Capacity which may be undertaken (if any).

+An Indicative Access Proposal must be prepared on the basis that any available capacity in the Existing Terminal must be contracted in advance of any available capacity in respect of a Differentiated Expansion.

+(Best Endeavours estimate of Access Charges) In estimating the applicable Pricing Method(s) and resulting Access Charges for the purpose of this Part 5, DBCT Management shall use its best endeavours to provide an accurate assessment, having regard to all available information.

 (Indicative Access Proposal not binding on DBCT Management) The Indicative Access Proposal will, unless it contains specific conditions to the contrary, contain indicative arrangements only and does not oblige DBCT Management to provide Access.

 (Access Seeker may dispute time-frame) If, after 20 Business Days following DBCT Management’s acknowledgment of the Access Application, the Access Seeker believes that DBCT Management is not making reasonable progress in the preparation of the Indicative Access Proposal, the Access Seeker may refer the matter for dispute resolution in accordance with Part 17 of this Undertaking.